seth127/phyloGraph/README.md

 ## To Do List

+* scrape a bunch of years and write to file so I don't have to do it every time.
 * fix kinfolk color ("group")
 * fix links disappearing when you hover to click on them (might be hard)
 * add log scale to years > 500